-Strategic objectives state clearly what the institution intends doing (or producing) to achieve its strategic outcomes-oriented goals.
+Strategic objectives states clearly what the institution intends doing (or producing) to achieve its strategic outcomes-oriented goals.
 The objectives generally are stated in the form of an output statement, although in exceptional circumstances might be specified in relation to inputs and activities or outcomes.
 Each objective is written as a performance statement that is SMART and outlines a set a performance targets the municipality can achieve by the end of the period of the Strategic Plan.
+The strategic objective is a combination of the objective and strategy.